 Sunali is a caring and empathic psychologist who seeks to understand each client’s unique situation, and then in collaboration identify suitable strategies to assist.
 She uses evidence based practice tailored to suit individual needs, to find a path through difficulties and towards personal growth.
 She is passionate about making a difference to people’s lives.

-Sunali has run psychiatric inpatient and external groups on a range of topics and faciliated mindfulness and social anxiety programs, including the Cool Kids “Chilled” program for adolescent anxiety, and a Hearing Voices group based on the program by Debra Lampshire.
+Sunali has run psychiatric inpatient and external groups on a range of topics and facilitated mindfulness and social anxiety programs including the Cool Kids “Chilled” program for adolescent anxiety, and a Hearing Voices group based on the program by Debra Lampshire.
 She has worked with addiction and mood disorders in an inpatient setting and with adolescents and young people at Headspace.
-In individual therapy, she uses techniques from Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, and Dialectical Behaviour Therapy.
+In individual therapy she uses techniques from Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).